Université Laval

-The Université Laval (Note: /fr/, /fr/; English: Laval University (Note: As with most Francophone post-secondary institutions in Quebec, the university does not have an official name in English, with the institution using the name Université Laval.)) is a public research university in Quebec City, Quebec, Canada.
-The university traces its roots to the Séminaire de Québec, founded by François de Montmorency-Laval in 1663, making it the oldest institution of higher education in Canada and the first North American institution to offer higher education in French.
-The university, which was founded in Old Québec, moved to a new campus in the 1950s in the suburban borough of Sainte-Foy–Sillery–Cap-Rouge.
+Université Laval (Note: /fr/, /fr/; English: Laval University (Note: As with most Francophone post-secondary institutions in Quebec, the university does not have an official name in English, with the institution using the name Université Laval.)) is a public research university in Quebec City, Quebec, Canada.
+Université Laval traces its roots to the Séminaire de Québec, which was founded by François de Montmorency-Laval in 1663.
+Université Laval is the oldest institution of higher education in Canada, as well as the first North American institution to offer higher education in French.
 It is ranked among the top 10 Canadian universities in research funding and holds four Canada Excellence Research Chairs.

+The Université Laval was originally founded in Old Québec, although it moved to a new campus in the 1950s, located in the suburb of Sainte-Foy.
+Since Quebec City was amalgamated with many of its suburbs in 2001, the University has been located in Quebec City.
+At present, Université Laval is located in the suburban borough of Sainte-Foy–Sillery–Cap-Rouge in Quebec.